libtropic

 ### Linking

-Please note that exact CMake calls depend on configuration of a project into which libtropic is being added.
-For more inspiration have a look into standalone example projects.
+Exact CMake calls depend on configuration of a project into which libtropic is being added.
+For more inspiration, have a look at the aforementioned platform repositories.

 Do you use Makefile instead of CMake?

-Then do the same for files used in trezor_crypto.
+Then do the same for files used in vendor/trezor_crypto/.